-I have crafty kids.
-It's just what we do.
+I have crafty artistic kids.
+It's what we do.
 It's who we are.

 This time of year especially.
 For weeks leading up to Brienne's birthday Céline sequestered herself away in our bedroom - one of the few rooms in our home with a door - to sew.

 And now with the Christmas gift giving season upon us there will be a lot more secret sewing and crafting going on.